High School FAQ

 How do I take the ACT or SAT tests for college admission?

 Please contact the college of your choice, in your sophomore or junior year of high school if possible, to find out which test it requires.
-Click here for more information about these tests.
-You may wish to write the testing companies directly for an informational brochure.
-The addresses are as follows:
+You can register for the SAT or the ACT by visiting their websites.
+Remember to use the Seton school code when registering, which is 470902.

 ACT, Test Administration